ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 ---
 layout: ballerina-building-a-data-service-left-nav-pages-swanlake
-title: Building a data service in Ballerina
+title: Build a data service in Ballerina
 description: This tutorial covers how you can connect to a MySQL database and perform queries against it using Ballerina.
 keywords: ballerina, data service, mysql, database, REST, API
-permalink: /learn/building-a-data-service-in-ballerina/
+permalink: /learn/build-a-data-service-in-ballerina/
-active: building-a-data-service
+active: build-a-data-service
 intro: Connecting to a MySQL database and executing queries using an HTTP RESTful API using Ballerina.
 redirect_from:
  - /learn/building-a-data-service-in-ballerina
+ - /learn/building-a-data-service-in-ballerina/
+ - /learn/build-a-data-service-in-ballerina
 ---

 In addition, this tutorial also elaborates on how you can create an HTTP RESTful API using Ballerina that can be used to perform basic CRUD operations on the database.